matheuristic/dotfiles/fonts.md

 ### Bitmap fonts

-Bitmap fonts, if distributed in TTF or OTF form, should be used without antialiasing and at their intended sizes (or multiples of it).
+Bitmap fonts, if distributed in TTF or OTF or OTB form, should be used without antialiasing and at their intended sizes (or multiples of it).

 ### Variable fonts (VF)